 Our list of the Top 10 Steve Howe Guitar Solos focuses entirely on his work with Yes, but you should also check out his solo albums, other bands, and pretty much any other piece of music that Howe has ever committed to tape.

-Who said Steve Howe can't rock?
-After losing key members Jon Anderson and Rick Wakeman, Yes made one of the oddest hiring decisions in rock music history by teaming up with the Buggles for 'Drama,' which kicked off with the often-overlooked masterpiece 'Machine Messiah.'
+After losing key members Jon Anderson and Rick Wakeman, Yes made one of the oddest hiring decisions in rock music history by teaming up with the Buggles for Drama, which kicked off with the often-overlooked masterpiece "Machine Messiah."
 The track features an opening riff so heavy it could have come from a lost Black Sabbath track, and Howe goes on to blaze through a series of distorted solos, as well as jaw-dropping unison and harmony lines with the keys for one of the most unexpected tracks of his recorded career.

-Improvising guitar solos over a three-chord vamp is one of the oldest tricks in the rock and roll book -- but not everyone does it quite like Steve Howe.
-The final movement of 'Starship Trooper' finds him blowing freely over three repeating chords, but he's voicing those chords with alternate bass notes, and he's also changing scales every time the chord changes.
-That kind of multiple-tone-center soloing is relatively common in jazz, but practically non-existent in mainstream rock music, and Howe is arguably one of a tiny handful of rock players who could even begin to pull it off.
+Improvising guitar solos over a three-chord vamp is one of the oldest tricks in the rock and roll book – but not everyone does it quite like Steve Howe.
+The final movement of "Starship Trooper" finds him blowing freely over three repeating chords, but he's voicing those chords with alternate bass notes, and he's also changing scales every time the chord changes.
+That kind of multiple-tone-center soloing is relatively common in jazz, but practically non-existent in mainstream rock music, and Steve Howe is arguably one of a tiny handful of rock players who could even begin to pull it off.

-Nowhere was Howe's country influence more apparent than on the climactic solo section of 'I've Seen All Good People,' where the guitarist takes every other rock player of his generation to school for an extended lesson.
-The guitar rave-up is like a Howe master class in pick attack, phrasing and tone, with not a single tired blues cliche in sight.
+Nowhere was his country influence more apparent than on the climactic solo section of "I've Seen All Good People," where Howe takes every other rock player of his generation to school for an extended lesson.
+The rave-up is like a master class in pick attack, phrasing and tone, with not a single tired blues cliche in sight.
 That left-of-center approach to the material easily lands at No. 1 on our list of the Top 10 Steve Howe Guitar Solos.